top of page

 Step 1: Watering

 • **In early Spring, late fall or in cooler weather please note if the hydroseed is extremely soggy in certain areas between watering sessions.
 This may require shortening the watering periods of those areas.
 DO NOT OVERWATER.
+NO puddles or run-off, it can displace the seed.

-• Set mower to cut at 2-2.5 inches so as not to burn the new grass by cutting too close to the ground, especially in hot weather.
-Leave grass longer for the first season to allow for root system to become established.
+• Mow grass when height reaches 3 inches with sharp blades to avoid damage to the new grass.
+Set mower to cut at 2.25 - 2.5 inches so as not to burn the new grass by cutting too close to the ground, especially in hot weather.
+Leave grass slightly longer for the first season to allow for root system to become established.
 Never mow more than 1/3 of the blade of grass.

 Step 2: Fertilizer and Weed Control

-• After another 3 to 4 weeks, basic lawn food should be applied.
+• Every 4-6 weeks basic lawn food should be applied.

 • After lawn is established follow a multi-step yearly fertilizer/weed control program or use a professional lawn care company.